Aoliva96/ana-market/README.md

 ## Problem

 Many Online Marketplaces suffer from cluttered and outdated interfaces and unorganized listings, making it challenging for users to find what they’re looking for efficiently.
-Some existing marketplaces may charge high transaction fees or commissions, cutting into the profits of sellers and increasing the overall cost f
+Some existing marketplaces may charge high transaction fees or commissions, cutting into the profits of sellers and increasing the overall cost.

 ## Solution

-MarketHub addresses these challenges by offering a revolutionary platform designed to streamline the marketplace for users.
+ANA Market addresses these challenges by offering a revolutionary platform designed to streamline the marketplace for users.

 Concept:
 A Facebook marketplace / Craigslist inspired e-commerce app.